 73% of businesses claim that improving customer experience (CX) is a strategic priority.
 However, according to Forrester, only 1% of companies deliver excellent CX.

-The three building layers of headless commerce include:
+To illustrate the three building layers of headless commerce, consider the following:

 Headless Commerce vs Traditional Commerce

 Most organizations rely on monolithic eCommerce architecture: a single solution where the front-end and back-end are connected.
 This end-to-end system combines a uniform frontend user experience (UX) with the functional backend needed to sell the product.

 While this adequately supports many brands, traditional eCommerce architecture can become bloated, impacting user experience and becoming difficult to update.
 Every time a new technology is introduced, the front-end experience has to be rewired.
 Imagine taking a year to build a new front-end for your eCommerce platform and realizing that a newer technology has disrupted the market.
 Wouldn’t it be a waste of effort and resources?
 To solve this problem, headless commerce is making its way into the market — an architecture that disconnects the back-end from the front-end.

 To illustrate the differences between traditional and headless commerce, consider the following comparison (note, the dotted lines represent API calls):

 With traditional commerce, all of the code is in one place, restricted to one platform.
 Any customizations or new technologies are added on top of this platform, hacked together to ‘make it work.’
 In headless eCommerce, the concept of microservices is introduced, allowing developers to piece together best-of-breed software for different elements of the commerce solution.
 This ultimately allows for greater control, better performance, and an IT system that is easier to maintain.
 Let’s break down some additional differences between traditional and headless commerce: